Socialist perspectives on abortion: Perspectives in the United Kingdom

-The National Abortion Campaign, led by feminists, increased the ability for women to come together, lobbying for legal abortion and a woman's right to choose.
-Many socialist individuals partook in this woman's movement, and campaigned due to its alliance with socialist beliefs, regarding the emancipation of women.
-During this time, the women's liberation movement was growing, who fought not only for legal abortion, but the economic, psychological and social freedom of women.
+The National Abortion Campaign, led by feminists, increased the ability for women to come together, lobbying for legal abortion to be maintained in British law and a woman's right to choose an abortion.
+Many socialist individuals partook in this woman's movement, and campaigned due to its alliance with their socialist beliefs regarding the emancipation of women.
+During this time, the women's liberation movement was growing and campaigning not only for legal abortion, but the economic, psychological and social freedom of women.

+A diversity of views on abortion continue to be held within Labour.
+For example, when amendments to propose changes in the term limit (of 24 weeks of gestation) were put forward in Parliament in 2008, 17 Labour MPs voted for a 12-week limit, 19 MPs for a 16-week limit, 43 MPs for a 20-week limit, and 60 MPs for a 22-week limit.

+The Irish nationalist Social Democratic and Labour Party (SDLP) previously had a binding pro-life policy which was changed in 2018 to allow members to vote individually on grounds of conscience.
+The party's policy is that the right to life (including before birth) is the most basic human right and that matters of unwanted pregnancy should be approached with compassion and more support for mothers and the family unit.

 Women's liberation movement

 A socialist feminist in the 1970s typically had the choice to follow a Marxism perspective of society, or separate themselves and join the women's movement.
 The issue for a woman aligning herself with a Marxist group during this period, was the presence of male-domination within the group.
 They deemed woman's issues inferior to other political concerns, and tended to divide labour by gender.
 Often, abortion was justified by population control; however, socialist feminists believe the access to abortion is a necessity.
 Feminist socialists focused on overall equality of the sexes, focusing on abortion becoming free to all women free of charge or reason.
 There were different groups of feminists including separatist feminist, liberal feminist, and socialist feminist.

 During the Women's Liberation Movement, the woman believed all voices shall be heard, and were anti-hierarchical, therefore not having a need for one specific leader.
 There was a large focus on ensuring women gained confidence about their sexuality and psychology, with abortion standing in the way of ownership of their body.
 Two reasons they believed that women in 1970 were oppressed was due to the economic dependence on men, as well as the sexual objectification of women.